MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/index.md

 ### Developer tools

+- Only C# and C++/WinRT apps are supported at this time
 - Desktop apps support .NET 5 and C# 8, and must be packaged.
 - UWP apps support .NET Native and C# 7.3
 - Intellisense is incomplete